Mediation Information Assessment Meeting

 - assess whether or not you are going to be safe and comfortable in a mediation environment.

-As things stand, only one of you is required to attend a MIAM to talk through mediation and the alternatives to court and decide whether another route could be appropriate for you, your family and your particular circumstances.
-However, the other person is expected to attend when invited to do so and the court has the power to tell the person who has refused to attend a MIAM that they must do so.
+As things stand, only one of you is required to attend a MIAM as typically only one of you is likely to commence court proceedings.
+However, the other person is still expected to attend, when invited to do so, and the court has the power to tell the person who has refused to attend a MIAM that they must do so.

 Only in certain very specific circumstances – such as where there is evidence of domestic violence or a risk of serious harm to children – can you ask the court to decide what should happen without first attending one of these meetings.
 If the financial arrangements are already agreed, with or without the help of mediation, the court can be asked to turn that agreement into a ‘consent order’, and if that happens there is no need to attend a MIAM first.
 The court application form sets out all the possible exemptions that can apply in different situations.